-Shipbuilding at Mandvi is a part of the town’s heritage, I must say a major part.
+Shipbuilding at Mandvi is a part of the town’s heritage, I must say a major part of it.
 The craftsmen from Mandvi were known for their quality Dhows and other timber vessels which were used extensively in the western Indian Ocean trade involving Arabia, Eastern Africa and other ports within the Indian sub-continent.
 The activity and the tradition still continues although sails have been replaced by diesel engines.

 Timber for shipbuilding on this scale is not available in the Kutch region.
 Most of it is being imported.
-Inquiries reveal that the labour is also not local, it is mostly from the East coast- Andhra Pradesh and Orissa.
+Inquiries reveal that the labour is also not local, it is mostly from the East coast- Andhra Pradesh and Odisha.

 Haji Hassan is among the ship-owners.
 He is a veteran seafarer and now owns three ships.